-This version: CM 6th Sept 2023; subject to change
+This version: CM 14th Sep 2024; subject to change

-After you apply for and are assigned your essay topic in Week 2 - completed via BI305 on Moodle- you will contact your supervisor via email in Week 3 to arrange a first meeting to discuss your essay.
+Week 2 begins with a mandatory BI305 Introduction Lecture on Monday 30th September.
+Later, after you apply for your essay topic during Week 2 - completed via BI305 on Moodle- you will contact your supervisor via email in Week 3 to arrange a first meeting to discuss your essay.

-In Week 5 you must return a brief, bullet-point essay plan to your supervisor.
+In Week 4, all students are required to attend a Writing Workshop in your designated Year 3 practical session, which is an assessed learning activity.
+In Week 5 you must return a brief, bullet-point essay plan to your supervisor, and post a copy to your moodle portfolio (for portfolio credit).
 This should cover 3-6 bullets maximum, each briefly describing a key element of your essay, to a maximum of 250 words.
 Your supervisor will determine if you are broadly on the right track in terms of the topics you intend to cover, as per your initial meeting discussions, and offer brief direction as appropriate.